The Town of Chevy Chase and the Purple Line

 The Town of Chevy Chase claims nevertheless that its opposition to the Purple Line is motivated by the trail.
 But when the Town's positions are examined, one finds that obstruction of light rail takes priority over the trail:

-The Town's currently favored alternative to the Purple Line would run diesel buses alongside the Silver Spring portion of the trail.
+The Town's long-favored alternative to the Purple Line would run diesel buses alongside the Silver Spring portion of the trail.
 In Chevy Chase, there would be no transit near the trail, but in Silver Spring transit vehicles next to the trail would be noisier, more frequent, and more polluting than light rail.

-The Town complains that the trail would be squeezed into an excessively narrow corridor next to light rail.
+The Town complained that the trail would be squeezed into an excessively narrow corridor next to light rail.
 (We disagree; see here for details.)
 But in any case, as of now, the interim trail is confined between fences 16 feet apart where it passes through Columbia Country Club.
 The publicly owned right of way within the country club is 100 feet wide, but the county has allowed the club to use most of that public property as part of its golf course.
 The Action Committee for Transit calls for public access to the entire right of way within the country club.
 The Town declined to join in this call, putting its friends at the country club ahead of the trail-using public.

 The Town actively opposes construction of a section of the Capital Crescent Trail, separated from both automobile and pedestrian traffic, along Willow Avenue and Bethesda Avenue in downtown Bethesda.
 The county Master Plan provides that this trail will coexist with and provide a parallel alternative to the trail route that would share the tunnel under Wisconsin Avenue with the Purple Line station.
 Why does the Town take this position, if not to create unnecessary conflicts between trail and light rail?